jocoder22/Linux-Server-Project/README.md

   - ssh-keygen
   ## enter the path to file and name of the file
   - ~/.ssh/grader
-  ## enter passphrase twice
+    # enter passphrase twice
-  ## copy the public key i.e grader-pub
+    # copy the public key i.e grader-pub
   - cat ~/.ssh/grader-pub

-  ## on the server, paste the ssh public key
+  ## On the server, paste the ssh public key
-  ## first switch to grader home directory
+    # Switch to grader home directory
   - su - grader
   - mkdir .ssh
   - sudo vim .ssh/authorized_keys